henri5/completeline/README.md

 * Open brackets after if, while, for, etc
 * Add colon after case
 * Add semicolon in the end of the line, if seems necessary
-* Otherwise just insert and jump to next line
+* Otherwise just insert new line and jump to it

 ### License information: